 - (a) Applicability: FAR threshold requirements are applicable to new single-family homes and additions to existing homes that result in a 20 percent or greater increase in gross square feet - (b) Maintain a minimum structure setback of 7.5 feet for each side yard; and, incorporate either daylight plane standards or a second story stepback of not less than 5 feet on each side of the building facing a side yard property line. - (c) Exemptions: New single-family homes constructed as part of a subdivision pursuant to Part 20.45A LUC or planned unit development pursuant to Part 20.30D LUC are not subject to FAR threshold requirements.
 The Director may modify the FAR threshold requirements on either side of the structure where it can be demonstrated that the adjacent structure has been constructed at an FAR that exceeds the 0.5 threshold and the adjacent structure is built to dimensions which exceed the requirements noted in subsection (b) of this note. - (44) Maximum building height for single-family uses in single-family residential land use districts is 30 feet measured from the average elevation of the existing grade around the building to the highest point of a flat roof, or 35 feet to the ridge of a pitched roof.
-Refer to LUC 20.50.012 for definition of Building Height - Single-Family Uses in Single-Family Land Use Districts. - (45) For new single-family residential homes and additions in single-family land use districts, the maximum height of any individual building facade is 40 feet measured from the existing grade at the building wall to the ridge of a pitched roof or top of a flat roof.
-New single-family homes constructed as part of a subdivision pursuant to Part 20.45A LUC or planned unit development pursuant to Part 20.30D LUC are exempt from this requirement. - (46) Maximum building height in CB districts of the Wilburton Subarea that are located between 116th Ave NE and the BNSF Corridor is 75 feet.

-(47) Up to 1 FAR of floor area dedicated to on-site affordable housing shall not be counted for the purposes of calculating the FAR of a project, provided that:

-(a) The bedroom mix and exterior finishes shall be comparable to the market rate units, but interior design, unit size, amenities and interior finishes may vary;

-(b) An agreement in a form approved by the City will be executed by the applicant and recorded with the King County Record's Office, or its successor organization, requiring the affordable housing to remain for the life of the project.
+Refer to LUC 20.50.012 for definition of Building Height Single-Family Uses in Single-Family Land Use Districts. - (45) For new single-family residential homes and additions in single-family land use districts, the maximum height of any individual building facade is 40 feet measured from the existing grade at the building wall to the ridge of a pitched roof or top of a flat roof.
+New single-family homes constructed as part of a subdivision pursuant to Part 20.45A LUC or planned unit development pursuant to Part 20.30D LUC are exempt from this requirement. - (46) Maximum building height in CB districts of the Wilburton Subarea that are located between 116th Ave NE and the BNSF Corridor is 75 feet. - (47) See LUC 20.20.425 for exceptions and performance standards relating to hard surfaces. - (48)Maximum impervious surface limit only for sites where the use of permeable surfacing techniques is determined to be infeasible according to the criteria in the 2014 Department of Ecology Stormwater Management Manual for Western Washington, now or as hereafter amended. - (49) Up to 1 FAR of floor area dedicated to on-site affordable housing shall not be counted for the purposes of calculating the FAR of a project, provided that: - (a) The ratio of affordable housing is 2.5 market rate units to 1.0 affordable housing unit at 80 percent AMI; - (b) The general development requirements contained in LUC 20.20.128 do not apply. - (cb) The bedroom mix and exterior finishes shall be comparable to the market rate units, but interior design, unit size, amenities and interior finishes may vary; and - (de) An agreement in a form approved by the City will be executed by the applicant and recorded with the King County Record's Office, or its successor organization, requiring the affordable housing to remain for the life of the project.
 This agreement shall be a covenant running with the land, binding on assigns, heirs, and successors of the applicant.

-(48) Office-designated properties in the Eastgate Subarea annexed into the City with the Eastgate annexation (May 2012) shall not be considered nonconforming with respect to FAR if the development thereon was legally established prior to the date of annexation.
+(50) Office-designated properties in the Eastgate Subarea annexed into the City with the Eastgate annexation (May 2012) shall not be considered nonconforming with respect to FAR if the development thereon was legally established prior to the date of annexation.